Low Testosterone in Women: Why Your Total Testosterone Number Is Misleading

 Hormones FAQ

-Bioidentical hormones are molecularly identical to what your body naturally produces.
-Synthetic hormones are similar but not identical.
-The Women's Health Initiative used synthetic hormones, causing cancer risks that led to decades of unwarranted fear around all HRT.
+Bioidentical hormones are molecularly identical to the hormones your body produces naturally.
+Synthetic hormones are molecularly similar but not identical.
+The 2002 Women's Health Initiative used synthetic conjugated equine estrogen, and the resulting safety concerns don't apply to bioidentical forms like transdermal estradiol and oral progesterone.

 Related Service